 Data warehouse – what it is and why you need one8.06.2020

-A data warehouse is a permanent storage space which is used to store and connect business data from heterogeneous sources (ERP, CRM, third party, IoT,…) and is later used for analysis to make well-informed decisions.
+A data warehouse is a permanent storage space that is used to store and connect business data from heterogeneous sources (ERP, CRM, third party, IoT,…) and is later used for analysis to make well-informed decisions.

 To simplify things up, let’s imagine you want to bake cookies and the only thing you have is a list of ingredients based on your recipe.
 So, before the process, you need to do some shopping.
 The challenge is (since these cookies are quite special), you need to go in several different stores (your sources) to get all the ingredients (your data).
-This process is time consuming and can get expensive in the long run, because stores are so far apart and ingredients are scattered around, so it takes a lot of time to gather everything.
+This process is time-consuming and can get expensive in the long run because stores are so far apart and ingredients are scattered around, so it takes a lot of time to gather everything.
 Finally, you got the stuff and you’re ready to bake (data preparation).
 But in the middle, you see you could greatly improve your batch with one more thing (missing data from new a new source).

 Now imagine you have a special cookie baking cupboard.
-Everything you will ever need for your next bake is there – nicely organised and quickly visible.
+Everything you will ever need for your next bake is there – nicely organized and quickly visible.
 That is your data warehouse.
 Without it, you’re left pulling your data from several sources into a single file.
 The painful cost comes, when you want to change or add something in the middle of the process.

 Data driven strategy is then just around the corner.